 AMP maintains funds on deposit with the trustees ("trustee funds") under its various trust indentures securing bonds issued for its various projects.
 Investments of the trustee funds include money market funds and debt securities.
 The debt securities are classified as held-to-maturity in accordance with Accounting Standards Codification ("ASC") 320 Investments - Debt and Equity Securities, and are recorded at amortized cost.
-The debt securities mature at various dates through February 2046.
+The debt securities mature at various dates through February 2050.
 The money market funds are valued at the net asset value of the underlying fund determined on the valuation date.

 Realized gains and losses on investment transactions are determined on the basis of specific identification.
-Gross unrealized holding losses (gains) at December 31, 2018 and 2017 were \$7,178,349 and (\$1,509,944), respectively.
+Gross unrealized holding losses at December 31, 2019 and 2018 were \$8,477,289 and \$7,178,349, respectively.
 Gross unrealized holding gains and losses are included in other, net in the consolidated statements of revenues and expenses.

-On November 30, 2017, AMP issued, pursuant to the PSEC Master Trust Indenture ("MTI"), its Prairie State Energy Campus Project 2017A Revenue Bonds (see Note 9).
-A portion of the proceeds of the PSEC 2017A Bonds and other available funds under the MTI were applied to refund the PSEC 2008A Bonds and PSEC 2009A Bonds.
-To effect the refunding, a sufficient amount of the proceeds of the Series 2017A Bonds and certain other available funds under the MTI were deposited in an escrow account (the "Escrow Fund") established by AMP with U.S. Bank
+On February 13, 2019, AMP issued, pursuant to the Prairie State Energy Campus ("PSEC") Master Trust Indenture ("MTI"), as amended and supplemented, its Prairie State Energy Campus Project Revenue Bonds Refunding Series 2019A ("PSEC 2019A Bonds") (see Note 9).
+A portion of the proceeds of the PSEC 2019A Bonds and other available funds under the MTI were applied to refund a portion of the PSEC 2015B Bonds and the PSEC 2015C Bonds.
+To effect the refunding, a sufficient amount of the proceeds of the PSEC 2019A Bonds and certain other available funds under the MTI, as amended and supplemented, were deposited in the respective redemption subaccounts for each series in an amount sufficient, without reinvestment, to pay the redemption price of the above-referenced bonds on the redemption date.
+A portion of the PSEC 2015B Bonds and the PSEC 2015C Bonds were redeemed on February 15, 2019, each at the redemption prices of 100%.